roastedbread1/3DESv2/README.md

 # 3DESv2
- build using cl or g++, must config your own shell.bat if you want to use cl
+ build using cl or g++, must config your own .bat file if you want to use cl